actions/runner-container-hooks/docs/adrs/0072-using-ephemeral-containers.md

 Ephemeral containers can run any image and tag provided, they can be customized to run any arbitrary job.
 However, it's important to note that the following are not feasible:

 - Lifecycle is not allowed for ephemeral containers
+    - Ephemeral containers will stop when their command exits, such as exiting a shell, and they will not be restarted.
+Unlike `kubectl exec`, processes in Ephemeral Containers will not receive an `EOF` if their connections are interrupted, so shells won't automatically exit on disconnect.
+There is no API support for killing or restarting an ephemeral container.
+The only way to exit the container is to send it an OS signal. [^4]
 - Probes are not allowed for ephemeral containers.
 - Ports are not allowed for ephemeral containers.

 ## Decision

+While the evaluation shows that ephemeral containers can be used to run jobs in containers, it's important to acknowledge that ephemeral containers were not designed to handle workloads but rather provide a mechanism to inspect running containers for debugging and troubleshooting purposes.

 TBD